Skip to content

 Stuttgart

-Studio UN designed the Mercedes-Benz Car Museum in Stuttgart based on a unique concept, shaped like a clover leaf, using three overlapping circles with a triangular atrium in the centre.
+Studio UN designed the Mercedes-Benz Car Museum based on a unique concept shaped like a clover leaf.
+It uses three overlapping circles with a triangular atrium in the centre.
 The museum was completed and opened in 2006.
 It covers an area of 16,500 m2 and displays more than 1,500 cars.

-After enjoying a tour of the Mercedes Museum and its gift shop, you can take a break and have a delicious meal in the 5-star restaurant, which is also located in the museum.
+After touring the Mercedes Museum and its gift shop, you can take a break and have a delicious meal in the 5-star restaurant, which is also located in the museum.

 Stuttgart TV Tower